priyank-p/reminder-app/docs/static-directory.md

 directory of the project.
 We organized the webpack entry point in `tools/webpack.entry.js` file.

-The webpack process, all the frontend files.
+The webpack process handles all the frontend files.

 ## Rendering webpack bundles